 If you are successful in attaining an invitation for interview, you will receive an email asking you to book yourself into one of the available interview times online.

-Council employees a panel style interview, comprising up to 3 staff.
+Council conducts a panel style interview, comprising up to 3 staff.
 This is to ensure a fair and equitable recruitment process is undertaken.

 As a part of the interview process you may be experience the following: